 Why use icons for worship

 Like a picture of a loved one, you cherish it because it holds the essence of who is depicted, not for the paper that it is made out of.
 When an icon of a God is created, that same essence is cherished and worshiped.
-It is not the material of the icon that is venerated, but the essence that emanates from the icon that evokes the Gods that is worshiped and praised.
+It is not the material of the icon that is venerated, but rather it is the essence that emanates from the icon that evokes the Gods that is worshiped and praised.
 It is by invoking this presence that the icon makes it easier to concentrate and focus on the Gods, allowing us to connect ourselves to the divine.

 The providence of the Gods reaches everywhere and needs only some congruity for its reception.
 All congruity comes about by representation and likeness, which is why temples are made in the image of heaven and icons are made in the likeness of the divine (Sallustius XV).